timoxley/best-practices/README.md

 The secret to building large apps is never build large apps.
 Break your applications into small pieces.
 Then, assemble those testable, bite-sized pieces into your big application.

-– Justin Meyer, author JavaScript MVC [Source](http://bitovi.com/blog/2010/11/organizing-a-jquery-application.html)
+– Justin Meyer, author JavaScript MVC

+[Source](http://bitovi.com/blog/2010/11/organizing-a-jquery-application.html)

 ## Accept that you have no idea how this will grow

 The key is to acknowledge from the start that you have no idea how this will grow.
 When you accept that you don't know everything, you begin to design the system defensively...
 You should spend most of your time thinking about interfaces rather than implementations.

-– Nicholas Zakas, author 'High-performance JavaScript websites' [Source](http://radar.oreilly.com/2011/06/big-javascript-apps-teams.html)
+– Nicholas Zakas, author "High-performance JavaScript websites"

+[Source](http://radar.oreilly.com/2011/06/big-javascript-apps-teams.html)

 [Acknowledgement to Addy Osmani](http://addyosmani.com/largescalejavascript/)